-Agent Skills
+Agent skills

-Key Benefits
+Key benefits

-- Manageable — Enable, disable, edit, or delete skills at any time without affecting the rest of your agent's configuration.
+- Manageable—Enable, disable, edit, or delete skills at any time without affecting the rest of your agent's configuration.

-Getting Started
+Getting started

 - Open your agent in the agent editor.

-Each skill card shows the skill name, a status badge (Enabled or Disabled), a brief description, and when it was last modified.
+Each skill card shows the skill name, a status badge (Enabled or Disabled), a short description, and when it was last modified.
 Use the search bar at the top to filter skills by name, description, or content.

-Creating a Skill
+Creating a skill

 - On the Skills page, click New.